-Habitat quality is assessed at the plot (field) level using a scorecard for each habitat.
-The scorecards award marks for various aspects of the habitat which reflect quality such as; plant species, vegetation structure, wetness, exposed soil, and damaging activities.
+Habitat quality will be assessed at the plot (field) level using a scorecard for each habitat.
+The score cards award marks for various aspects of the habitat which reflect quality such as; plant species, vegetation structure, wetness, exposed soil, and damaging activities.